-In accordance with the Province of Alberta's screening requirements for child care settings, at the time of printing, a child will not be permitted into the school until the following criteria is met:
+In accordance with the Province of Alberta's screening requirements for child care settings, a child will not be permitted into the school until the following criteria is met:

-- 1) Any Albertan (including children) exhibiting symptoms of COVID-19 is to refrain from attending the program from the start of symptoms until they resolve.
-These symptoms include: fever, cough (new or worsening chronic cough), shortness of breath or difficulty breathing (new or worsening), sore throat. - 2) If the child has other symptoms, they stay home until the symptoms have resolved for a minimum of 24 hours.
+- 1. Any Albertan (including children) exhibiting symptoms of COVID-19 is to refrain from attending the program from the start of symptoms until they resolve.
+These symptoms include: fever, cough (new or worsening chronic cough), shortness of breath or difficulty breathing (new or worsening), sore throat. - 2.
+If the child has other symptoms, they stay home until the symptoms have resolved for a minimum of 24 hours.

-22.1 Incident Reporting
+Incident Reporting

-It will be the responsibility of the Program Director or lead teaching staff of the Rosedale Playschool to report all incidents of an emergency evacuation, program closure due to an emergency, an intruder on the program premise, a child removed from the program by a person without parent/guardian consent, an injury requiring medical attention, a lost child or a child left on the premises after operating hours to our Alberta Licensing Officer.
+It will be the responsibility of the Program Director or lead educator of the Rosedale Playschool to report all incidents of an emergency evacuation, program closure due to an emergency, an intruder on the program premise, a child removed from the program by a person without parent/guardian consent, an injury requiring medical attention, a lost child or a child left on the premises after operating hours to our Alberta Licensing Officer.
 All serious incidents will be reported to the licensing officer within two working days.
 See appendices for more details on Rosedale Playschool's Accident and Incident Protocol

-22.2 Communicable Disease
+Communicable Disease

-Any child in attendance at Rosedale Community Playschool who is suffering from a communicable disease will be required to leave the school immediately.
+Any child in attendance who is suffering from a communicable disease will be required to leave the school immediately.
 A parent or emergency contact will be called to come and remove the child from the school.
-The ill child will be isolated from the rest of the children until their parent or emergency contact arrives to take them home.
-We also ask that parents of any child who becomes ill with a communicable disease after school hours, contact the school as soon as possible so other families may be notified.
+The child will be isolated from the other children until their parent or emergency contact arrives.
+We also ask that parents of a child who becomes ill with a communicable disease after school hours, contact the school as soon as possible so other families may be notified.
 All families in attendance at the preschool will be notified verbally and/or by written notification without disclosing any personal information of the children involved.

-22.3 Supervised Care for Sick Children
+Supervised Care for Sick Children

 Any child who is feeling ill at school will be isolated from the other children in the program while waiting for a parent to come to school to pick them up.

 (See playschool communication for emergency contact procedures.)